claresudbery/clare-wiki-ably/pages/think/life/health.md

     4. Fill in a [passenger location form](https://www.gov.uk/provide-journey-contact-details-before-travel-uk) for UK govt <= 48 hours before returning to UK.
     5. Do a PCR test in France before leaving (still haven't quite managed to work out how I make that happen according to the rules, but the conference organisers say I can do it at the conference venue, so fingers crossed that's all correct).
     6. Do another "2 day" PCR test in England after arriving (this has to be ordered in advance).
+    7. Wear a "surgical mask" at the airport and on the plane.
   - [List of red, green and amber countries](https://www.gov.uk/guidance/red-amber-and-green-list-rules-for-entering-england) (search for the name of the country you're interested in, then scroll up to see which list it's in)
   - Info on [whether you need a new passport due to Brexit](https://check-passport-for-travel-to-europe.homeoffice.gov.uk/) (basically if it's less than 10 years old and has at least six months before it expires, even if it was issued before Brexit, it's probably fine).
   - [Order a Day 2 test kit](https://www.find-travel-test-provider.service.gov.uk/test-type/green) for use after arrival in England from an amber list country